 - Ameren started reducing sulfur dioxide (SO2) emissions long before the 1990 Clean Air Act amendments were passed, meeting our reduction goals well ahead of schedule.
 Actual emissions are significantly below required levels.

-- Ameren Missouri's Energy Centers operate below the Environmental Protection Agency's (EPA) current allowable emissions levels that are fully protective of human health.
+- Ameren Missouri's Energy Centers operate below the Missouri Department of Natural Resources' allowable emissions levels ensuring that air quality meets standards set by the U.S. Environmental Protection Agency that are fully protective of human health.
 See graph for Ameren Missouri coal-fired generation historical SO2 emissions.

 - Using scrubber pollution control systems removes more than 95% of the SO2 emissions at Sioux Energy Center.

 - Ameren anticipates further controls will be necessary to meet federal regulations.
 Various pollution control methods will continue to be implemented to reduce SO2, NOx, mercury and particulate.